M7OCM/mono890/README.md

 Coming soon Evolution X (10).
 Release TBC.

-This update focuses on fine tuning AM using hysteresis to adjust speed and hold times (5 presets), coupled with AM Fix this has proven to be very successful.
-Another option is a new Antenna Trim function.
-Basically RSSI dB trimming for specific purposes eg high gain outdoor antennae.
+This update focuses on fine tuning airband AM using hysteresis to adjust speed and gain hold times (5 presets), integrated within Dynamic AM Fix (DAF).
+Also a new Antenna Trim function works alongside DAF for RSSI dB trimming for specific purposes eg high gain outdoor antennae.
 A real experimenters option that.

 Scan Range.
 A first for OEFW, Start/Finish ie 118-137 MHz, any mode, freq step etc default is 10-999MHz as its always been on OEFWCOM.